Sacramento pikeminnow

 The Sacramento pikeminnow (Ptychocheilus grandis), formerly known as the Sacramento squawfish, is a large species of freshwater ray-finned fish belonging to the family Leuciscidae, the daces, chubs, Eurasian minnows and related species.
 This species is endemic to California in the United States.
-It is native to the Los Angeles River, Sacramento-San Joaquin, Pajaro-Salinas, Russian River, Clear Lake and upper Pit River river basins.
+It is native to the Sacramento-San Joaquin, Pajaro-Salinas, Russian River, Clear Lake and upper Pit River river basins.
 It is predatory and reaches up to 1.4 m in total length.

 The species has been introduced into the Salt River, where it is considered an invasive species.

 The species was introduced to the Eel River watershed in the 1970s by anglers using the pikeminnow as bait.
 It has a large appetite for salmonid species once it reaches about 6 in long.
 Until then, it eats anything in its path.
 Because it is invasive in the Eel River, it has very few predators.
 River otter populations have increased and helped stabilize the pikeminnow population, but they still put pressure on endangered salmonid species.

-Species Description
+Species description

 This species is known to have an elongated slender body with a flattened head and a large mouth which is well suited for prey.
 It has a narrow caudal peduncle and a deeply forked tail.
 Their former reference to 'squawfishes' is now considered offensive and outdated.
 Bigger adults have dark brown to olive coloration and the underside is golden-yellow.
 The smaller fish are silver and have a dark spot at the base of their tails.
 Spawning fish are observed to develop an orange-reddish coloration on their tails and males tend to develop nodes or tubercles on their heads.
 It has 8 dorsal, 8 anal rays, 15–18 pectoral rays and 9 pelvic fin rays.
 Their known maximum weight can be approximately 14.6 kg, though the official record is only 5.19 kg.
 There are usually 67–75 scales on their lateral line and about 12–15 scales above the lateral line.
 It is closely related to the three other pikeminnow species part of the same genus - Colorado pikeminnow (Ptychocheilus lucius), Northern pikeminnow (Ptychocheilus oregonensis) and Umpqua pikeminnow (Ptychocheilus umpquae).
 These species can be distinguished based on regional distribution, weight and minor differences in appearance such as number of scales and rays.